YannickHerrero/mtools/README.md

 - **Search** - Quickly find notes by title or content
 - **Word Count** - Track your writing progress in the footer

+### Whiteboard

+A drawing canvas powered by Excalidraw for sketches, diagrams, and visual thinking:

+- **Drawing Tools** - Shapes, arrows, text, freehand drawing, and more
+- **Auto-save** - Whiteboards automatically save as you draw
+- **Collections** - Organize whiteboards into collections and folders
+- **Search** - Quickly find whiteboards by title
+- **Theme Sync** - Canvas background automatically matches app theme (light/dark)

 ### API Client

 A fully-featured API testing tool (Postman alternative):